Book a Tour →

 4:00 PM

-Walk the Kangaroo Point Green Bridge
+Kangaroo Point Green Bridge & Cliffs

 5:30 PM

-Howard Smith Wharves โ€” Pre-Dinner Drinks
+Howard Smith Wharves — Pre-Dinner Drinks

-Walk north along the river to Howard Smith Wharves โ€” the most spectacular setting in Brisbane.
-Mr Percival's outdoor bar, nestled under the Story Bridge, is the perfect place for an aperitivo as the evening light hits the bridge.
-Order Queensland wine or a craft beer.
+Walk north along the river to Howard Smith Wharves — the most spectacular riverside setting in Brisbane, nestled under the Story Bridge in heritage industrial buildings.
+Mr Percival's outdoor bar is perfect for an aperitivo.
+Alternatively, the relaxed Felons Brewing serves outstanding local craft beers with that extraordinary bridge backdrop.
+Order Queensland wine or a pale ale and watch the evening light hit the steel.

 7:30 PM